stable-packages/store/README.md

 A version locked global store.

+The objective is to have the only one *instance* of `global-store` in any given application.

 Once this library reaches `1.0`, it will never update to other major or minor releases. i.e. there will be no `1.1` or `2.0` of this library.

 It may release patches to add misc info, e.g. improve typings, fix typos, or add `flow` support, but that's it.

-## Objective
+## Summary

 This libary provides a reliable place in memory for your library to store and retrieve any information.
 With the version locked, even if there are multiple versions of your library exist in an application, they will access the same global store.

-This library is designed to be used in specific scenarios.
+This library is designed to be used by libraries only.
-You should think thrice before deciding to use this library.
+Specifically, for libraries that want to have some global states in memory for the lifetime of the application.

+For example, caching, configuration object, etc.

-You should understad the drawbacks of using mutable global state before using this library.
+You should understand the drawbacks of using any global state in your library, and mitigate the drawbacks by properly structure your code to get around these drawbacks.

+For application code, you do not need this library.

 ## Overview (don't skim this!)